 np.random.normal(size=(4, 4))

-We can create arrays that with .arange
+We can create arrays that with .arange, that mimics the behavior of range, as follows:

 np.arange(1, 10, 2)